Aljonex/Dendron/notes/Programming.Tools.Docker.md

 CMD ["catalina.sh", "run"]
 ```
 Something to do with copying from the src into the folder in the container as src doesn't have META-INF.

+### Local Registry
+This needs to be done for when using kubernetes unless you have pushed your custom images to the DockerHub (also a viable option).

+So:
+1. Start local registry container:<br> `docker run -d -p 5000:5000 --restart=always --name registry registry:2`
+2. Do `docker images` to find out repository and tag of local image, then create new tag for local image `docker tag <local-image-repository>:<local-image-tag> localhost:5000/<local-image-name>`<br>
+If the TAG for local image is `<none>` then<br>
+`docker tag <local-image-repository> localhost:5000/<local-image-name>`
+3. Push to local registry<br>
+`docker push localhost:5000/<local-image-name>`<br>
+Which will automatically add latest tag to the `localhost:5000/<local-image-name>` when can be checked again in `docker images`
+4. In yaml file for Kubernetes set `imagePullPolicy` to `IfNotPresent`

+`curl localhost:5000/v2/_catalog` to see what repositories are in your registry.